 If you do not have time to complete the whole program, you can still benefit greatly from just part of it.
-It is not uncommon for athletes to jump 3 or more inches higher after the first 3 weeks of training.
+It is not uncommon for athletes to jump 3 inches higher after the first 3 weeks of training.

 Listed with the exercises are sets/reps, recommended weights, rest periods, and some other details such as when to add weight or how high of a box to use.

-The training in the jump-science.com program is not crazy or bizarre.
+I hate sales pages, so I'm not going to spend time trying to convince you that this training will deliver "insane results in only a couple of weeks!"
+Honestly, training athleticism does not have to be complicated.
+Nobody really has any "vertical jump secrets" or "revolutionary formulas."
+Those are just claims made to convince people that a product is worth their hard-earned money.
+A solid training program is not fancy.
+It is simply based on good knowledge of human anatomy, physiology, and biomechanics, as well as knowledge and experience in various training methods.
+It also must address the individual abilities of the athlete.
+The training in the Jump Science program is not crazy or bizarre.
 In fact it's quite simple in some ways.
-For example, improving muscular strength is a huge component of sports training.
+For example, improving functional strength is a huge component of sports training.
 That is not a secret.
-As one might expect, the strength training in the program is targeted toward improving muscular strength.
+As one might expect, the strength training in the program is targeted toward improving functional strength.
 That's basic logic, right?
-But for some reason a lot of coaches and a lot of training programs lose sight of the basic goal of making muscles stronger.
+But for some reason a lot of coaches and a lot of training programs lose sight of the basic goal of making athletes stronger.
 People use weight lifting to condition athletes, or to mimic sports movements, or to work on balance, or (this one drove me crazy when I heard it) to teach athletes to move with different centers of mass.
 C'mon people!
 This is just one example of a way in which training programs can lose their effectiveness.
-The evaluation process in the jump-science.com program identifies the needs of an athlete and the training directly targets those needs.
+The evaluation process in Jump Science 2.0 identifies the needs of an athlete and the training directly targets those needs.
 If you need to get stronger, you lift hard.
 If you need to get more flexible, you stretch every day.
+No effort is wasted on exercises that just look cool or are really fancy.
+No effort is wasted training skills that don't matter.
+No effort is wasted on stuff that kinda trains this and kinda trains that.
+No effort is wasted on just getting you really tired.
 There is no nonsense involved.
-There is nothing genius about that, but I have had numerous collegiate athletes tell me that my style of training is far more effective than anything they ever did with their university sports team.
+The training methods target, in the best way possible, the specific abilities that contribute to athleticism.
+That is what makes the Jump Science 2.0 training effective.